PlaidCloud/website/content/en/docs/reference/kubectl/cheatsheet.md

 ## Kubectl apply

-`apply` manages applications through files defining Kubernetes resources.
+`apply` manages applications through files defining PlaidCloud resources.
 It creates and updates resources in a cluster through running `kubectl apply`.
-This is the recommended way of managing Kubernetes applications on production.
-See [Kubectl Book](https://kubectl.docs.kubernetes.io).
+This is the recommended way of managing PlaidCloud applications on production.
+See [Kubectl Book](https://kubectl.docs.PlaidCloud.io).

 ## Creating objects

-Kubernetes manifests can be defined in YAML or JSON.
+PlaidCloud manifests can be defined in YAML or JSON.
 The file extension `.yaml`, `.yml`, and `.json` can be used.

 ```bash